Edon History, Family Crest & Coats of Arms

 Edon is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Edon family once lived in the region of Eden in Durham.
 The surname Edon is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.

 Early Origins of the Edon family

-Another 183 words (13 lines of text) covering the years 127 and 1270 are included under the topic Early Edon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edon research.
+Another 92 words (7 lines of text) covering the years 127 and 1270 are included under the topic Early Edon History in all our PDF Extended History products and printed products wherever possible.